mjlaufer/node-postgres-starter/README.md

 ## About

-This is an opinionated template for developing containerized web APIs with Node, TypeScript, and PostgreSQL.
+This is an opinionated template for developing containerized web services with Node, TypeScript, and PostgreSQL.
 To that end, this project uses the following technologies and packages:

 -   Node.js v14
 -   TypeScript v4.1